boidushya/better-lyrics/STYLING.md

 [Previous sections remain unchanged]

-## 5. Styling Individual Lyrics Lines
+## 5. Styling Individual Lyric Lines

 Better Lyrics displays lyrics line by line, with each line containing multiple words.
 The CSS styles each line (div) and each word (span) within the lyrics container.